Research Robots Humanoid Applications Industries Technology Contact

 Pose Graph Optimization

-Utilizes the Ceres Solver to optimize the pose graph, minimizing errors across the entire trajectory to create a geometrically accurate floor plan.
+Leverages Ceres Solver to fine-tune the pose graph, slashing errors across the full path for pinpoint floor plans.

 Distributed Architecture